Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 - defining the possible values of a parameter of type _enum_
 - add `data-cy` properties to the input components for Cypress tests

-If you don't need to customize any of these, you don't nedd to edit the configuration file and can use its default
+If you don't need changes for these behaviors, you don't nedd to edit the configuration file and can use its default
 content:

 ```